Hertfordshire: Football

-Since 1922, Watford play their home games at Vicarage Road.
+Watford have played their home games at Vicarage Road since 1922.
 The club joined the Football League in 1920 as a founding member of the Third Division and first played in the First Division of English football in 1982, finishing as runners-up to champions Liverpool.
 Watford was promoted to the Premier League at the end of the 2020–2021 season.
-After spending one season in the Premier League, they were relegated to the Championship again for the 2022-2023 season.
+After spending one season in the Premier League, they were relegated to the Championship again for the 2022–2023 season.

 Stevenage F.C. was formed in 1976 as Stevenage Borough and have played at Broadhall Way since 1980.
 Stevenage was the first club to win a competitive match at the new Wembley Stadium, beating Kidderminster Harriers 3–2 in the 2007 FA Trophy Final.
-The club currently play in the EFL League Two and have been managed by former player Alex Revell since February 2020.
+The club currently play in the EFL League One and have been managed by former player Alex Revell since February 2020.

-Arsenal F.C., whilst based at the Emirates Stadium in the London Borough of Islington, has long held a training ground in the county.
+Arsenal, whilst based at the Emirates Stadium in the London Borough of Islington, has long held a training ground in the county.
 Until 1999, it held the London Colney University of London facility, until it built a new purpose-built compound adjacent to it.
 Watford FC currently utilises the old Arsenal training area as its training facility.

 Arsenal W.F.C. play at Meadow Park in Borehamwood.
 The club was formed in 1987 and have played in the FA Women's Super League since its inaugural season in 2011.

 Hertfordshire has many semi-professional and amateur clubs.
-The highest placed are Hemel Hempstead Town and St Albans City, who play one division lower in the National League South.
+The highest placed are Boreham Wood, Hemel Hempstead Town and St Albans City, who all play in the National League South, the sixth tier of English football.